ministryofjustice/opg-use-an-lpa/docs/runbooks/cloud9/README.md

 under the Network settings (advanced) drop tab:
 Change Connection to Secure Shell (SSH)
-Leave the Network (VPC) dropdown as is. select a public facing Subnet from the dropdown.
+Leave the Network (VPC) dropdown as is.
+Select a public facing Subnet from the dropdown.
 Note these are usually the shorter named groups.
+In the subnet dropdown there should be a subet in each of eu-west-1a, eu-west-1b, eu-west-1c.
+Any of these is OK to select.
 Failure to do this will mean your instance cannot be accessed and will fail to deploy

 ### Once Connected